 The Flow-split management project was completed in spring 2014 and involved portions of Landa Lake and the Old Channel.
-Activities conducted in 2015 involved routine operation and maintenance that did not extend out beyond the existing renovated structure.
-As such, there was no additional footprint for this project in 2015.
+Activities conducted in 2016 involved routine operation and maintenance that did not extend out beyond the existing renovated structure.
+As such, there was no additional footprint for this project in 2016.

-The restoration and maintenance of native aquatic vegetation project involved restoration activities in both Landa Lake and the Old Channel of the Comal system.
-These activities included the removal of non-native aquatic vegetation and subsequent restoration of native aquatic vegetation in its place.
-The 2015 project footprints for native vegetation restoration are depicted in Figures 9 and 10 with areas (m2) quantified in Table 2.
-Additionally, the MUPPT nursery area used to propagate native aquatic vegetation for restoration activities is also considered part of the project footprint (Figure 9).
+The restoration and maintenance of native aquatic vegetation project involved restoration activities in Landa Lake and New Channel (Figure 10a), the Upper Spring Run (Figure 10b) and the Old Channel (Figure 11) of the Comal system.
+These activities included the removal of non-native aquatic vegetation and subsequent restoration of native aquatic vegetation.
+The 2016 project footprints for native vegetation restoration are depicted in the aforementioned figures with areas (m2) quantified in Table 2.
+Additionally, the MUPPT nursery area used to propagate native aquatic vegetation for restoration activities is also considered part of the project footprint (Figure 10a).

-As noted in Table 2, the project footprint of the Native Aquatic Vegetation restoration effort in the Comal system encompassed 5,278 m2 which overlapped with 3,182 m2 of occupied fountain darter habitat.
+As noted in Table 2, the project footprint of the Native Aquatic Vegetation restoration effort in the Comal system encompassed 3,615 m2 which overlapped with 2,063 m2 of occupied fountain darter habitat.
 There was not any overlap with occupied habitat for the endangered Comal invertebrates.
 Although not quantified for this assessment, disturbance from foot traffic to and from these locations and from slightly elevated turbidity during non-native vegetation removal did temporarily occur.

-The Sediment Island removal project in the Old Channel was completed in 2013 and thus no calculations were included last year or in the 2015 evaluation for that finished project.
+The Sediment Island removal project in the Old Channel was completed in 2013 and thus no calculations were included last year or in the 2016 evaluation for that finished project.
 Activities associated with supplemental planting of native aquatic vegetation in that section of the Old Channel were covered under native aquatic restoration project.